 Skip to main content

 The Patient Advocate Foundation provides education, legal counseling, and referrals for people with cancer who need assistance managing insurance, financial, debt crisis, and job discrimination issues.
 It also provides co-pay assistance and financial aid for eligible patients.
-Their telephone number is (800) 532-5274.
 The foundation also has a National Financial Resource Directory that you may find useful.

 Cancer Financial Assistance Coalition is an advocacy organization focused on helping cancer patients and their families with financial matters.